Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

      Please leave the “Search domains” field empty.

-     Also, when writing `<your VM IP>`, remove the brackets and use the format 172.29.0.X.
+     Also, when writing `< VM IP(Extra IP) >`, remove the brackets and use the format 172.29.0.X.

-  7. On the “Proxy configuration” screen, leave it blank and proceed to the next step.
+  6. On the “Proxy configuration” screen, leave it blank and proceed to the next step.
-  8. On the “Ubuntu archive mirror configuration” screen, simply click Done to proceed.
+  7. On the “Ubuntu archive mirror configuration” screen, simply click Done to proceed.
+  8. **(Important)** On the “Installer update available” screen, select “Continue without updating”.
-  9. On the “Storage configuration” screen, proceed without making any changes by continuously clicking Done.
+  9. On the "Guided storage configuration", “Storage configuration” screens, proceed without making any changes by continuously clicking Done.
 When the “Confirm destructive action” prompt appears, click Continue to proceed.
   10. On the “Profile configuration” screen, enter the following details as shown below.
       - Your name: vm
       - Your servers name: vm<The last three digits of the VM’s IP address>